Companies provide meals to Venice hospital

-SARASOTA — Mattison’s partnered with other area businesses to give meals to local health care workers and first responders.
+SARASOTA — Mattison’s is partnering with other area businesses to give meals to local health-care workers and first responders.

-Mattison’s has delivered more than 600 meals to region health care workers, including Venice Regional Bayfront Health employees that havereceived 50 meals from All Wire Electric and Mattison’s.
+Mattison’s has delivered more than 600 meals to area health-care workers.
+Venice Regional Bayfront Health employees have received 50 meals from All Wire Electric and Mattison’s.

 For more information, contact Mattison’s at mattisons_marketing@mattisons.com or call 941-713-3105.